omnisci3nce/omnisci3nce/README.md

 Software engineer based in Melbourne, Australia.

-Currently writing Rust in the CAD & DFM software space.
+Currently working as an embedded systems dev using C & Rust, but also cover backend and app development when needed.
-Previously: physical access control industry (RFID & building security).
+Previously: CAD & DFM, physical access control (RFID & building security).

-Interested in compilers, graphics (OpenGL / Vulkan), game engines, distributed systems, functional programming, renewable energy.
+Interested in compilers, graphics (OpenGL / Vulkan), game engines, distributed systems, functional programming, pottery, sports, renewable energy.
-Currently I'm focused on learning about 3D graphics and optimising for performance.

 I have worked professionally with Rust, C, and TypeScript, alongside tools such as Docker, SQLite, PostgreSQL, React, and more.
+Outside of work I also dabble in OCaml.

 ---